IAA-InvCodes/P-MILOS/README.md

 # P-MILOS

 Authors: Manuel Cabrera, Juan P. Cobos, Luis Bellot Rubio (IAA-CSIC).

+This work has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 824135 (SOLARNET).

 For questions, please contact Luis Bellot (lbellot@iaa.es)

-This work has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 824135 (SOLARNET).

-## Description
+## Introduction

-This repository contains P-MILOS, a parallel Milne-Eddington inversion code written in C.  P-MILOS is capable of inverting full Stokes spectropolarimetric measurements of photospheric lines in real time.
-PMILOS is very fast, reaching speeds of up to 2400 pixels per seconds in sequential applications (one core) and 2000 pixels per second per core in parallel applications.
-These numbers refer to the inversion of all four Stokes profiles of the Fe I 617.3 nm line sampled at 30 wavelength positions, convolved wih the instrumental PSF, assuming 9 free parameters, on an AMD EPYC 7742 2.25GHz 128-core server working at 100% of its capacity.
+This repository contains P-MILOS, a state-of-the-art parallel Milne-Eddington inversion code written in C.  The code is capable of inverting full Stokes spectropolarimetric measurements of photospheric lines in real time using one-component Milne-Eddington atmospheres.
+P-MILOS is very fast, reaching speeds of up to 2400 pixels per seconds in sequential applications (one core) and 2000 pixels per second per core in parallel applications (multiple cores).
+These numbers refer to the inversion of the four Stokes profiles of a spectral line sampled at 30 wavelength positions, convolved wih the instrumental PSF, assuming 9 free parameters, on an AMD EPYC 7742 2.25GHz 128-core server working at 100% of its capacity.

-In this page we provide a quick overview of the required libraries, how to compile and execute the code, and the input/output files needed by the code.
-An extended user manual of P-MILOS can be found [here](p-milos_manual.pdf).
+In this page we explain how to install and run the code.
+We also provide a brief overview of the input/output files.
+A complete user manual can be found [here](p-milos_manual.pdf).

 ## Requeriments